Eltayeb-Elgaali/app-theme/development-strategy.md

 ### HTML

-   Some flexboxgrid
+    Some flexboxgrid classes

 ### CSS

     Add some flexboxgrid classes and styling to other pages.

- ### 7. About
+ ## 7. Responsive

-As a site developer , I want my website to be responsive.
+As a web developer , I want my website to be responsive.

 ### Repo